In real estate and contract agreements, the phrase And or Assigns is commonly used to provide flexibility to the buyer or party signing the deal.

 Conclusion

-The phrase “and or assigns” may look strange, but it serves a very specific and important purpose.
-It ensures that rights, duties, and obligations continue even if a contract is transferred to someone else.
+The phrase “and or Successors” may look strange, but it serves a very specific and important purpose.
+The clause ensures that rights, duties, and obligations continue even if someone transfers the contract to another person.
 That is why it appears so often in agreements, leases, licenses, and legal documents.

 There is no spelling difference between British and American English, only style preferences.
 The key is to use it consistently, understand your audience, and avoid casual misuse.
 If transferability matters, this phrase is not optional—it is essential.